MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/explore-common-use-cases.md

 ---
-title: 'Tutorial: Perform common calculations'
+title: 'Tutorial: Explore common use cases'
-description: This tutorial describes how to perform common calculations in the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023
+description: This tutorial explores common use cases for the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023
 ---

-# Tutorial: Perform common calculations
+# Tutorial: Explore common use cases

 In this tutorial, you'll learn how to: